What Happened to Chuck Norris? His Life After “Walker, Texas Ranger”

 To enhance the imaging, doctors administered a gadolinium-based contrast agent, which was considered routine and safe at the time.

 In the days and weeks following the scans, Gena’s health deteriorated rapidly.
-She began experiencing debilitating symptoms that baffled her doctors.
-She described “intense burning” sensations throughout her body, as if she were being burned with acid from the inside.
+She began experiencing debilitating symptoms that baffled her doctors, describing “intense burning” sensations throughout her body, as if she were being burned with acid from the inside.

-These physical symptoms were accompanied by severe cognitive deficits often described as “brain fog,” along with muscle weakness, lethargy, and tremors.
+These physical symptoms were accompanied by severe cognitive deficits, muscle weakness, lethargy, and tremors.

 Norris revealed that the couple spent nearly $2 million out-of-pocket on treatments to save Gena’s life.
-Because the condition was not widely recognized by mainstream insurance or hospitals, they had to seek alternative treatments including chelation therapy (a chemical process to remove heavy metals from the blood) and stem cell therapies, often traveling outside the country to specialized integrative medicine clinics.
+Because the condition was not widely recognized by mainstream insurance or hospitals, they had to seek alternative treatments including chelation therapy and stem cell therapies, often traveling outside the country to specialized integrative medicine clinics.

 In November 2017, after years of private struggle, Chuck and Gena filed a landmark lawsuit in San Francisco Superior Court against several major pharmaceutical distributors and manufacturers, including McKesson Corporation and Bracco Imaging.